-SHRI K. C. PANT; The debate was largely confined to banks and so I have taken more time on banks.
-I will com, to insurance.
+SHRI K. C. PANT: The debate was largely confined to banks and so I have taken more time on banks. come to insurance.

-Now, in the agricultural field, it is the cooperatives which have been accepted as the main institutional agencies for extending agricultural credit.
-They have local roots and they can reach the farthest village and the smallest farmer.
-The State Bank and other commercial banks have been mainly financing marketing and processing co-operatives and contributing to the debenture programme of land mortgage banks.
-The number of accounts and the limits sanctioned by the State Bank and its subsidiaries to the co-operatives at the end of 1960 were 385 and Rs.
-25.51 crores respectively; the corresponding figures at the end of 1961 were 1053 and Rs.
+Now, in the agricultural field, it is the co-operatives which have been accepted as the main institutional agencies for extending agricultural They have local roots they can reach the farthest village and the smallest farmer.
+The State Bank and other commercial banks have been mainly financing marketing and processing co-operatives and contributing to the debenture programme of land The number of acmortgage banks. counts and the limits sanctioned by the State Bank and its subsidiaries to the co-operatives at the end of 1960 were 385 and Rs.
+25.51 crores respectively; the corresponding figures the end of 1961 were 1053 and Rs.
 80.66 crores respectively.
-This is a significant increase, but I will be the first to admit again that we have a long, long way to go.
+This is a significant increase, but I will be the first to admit again that we have a long. long way to go.

-Then, Sir, let me come back to what I said at the beginning and to say that we want to work in a direction of opening ever-widening oPP°rtuntties for small and medium scale industries and for co-operatives and agriculture.
+Then, Sir, let me come back to what I said at the beginning and to say that we want to work in a direction of opening ever-widening opportunities for small and medium scale industries and for co-operatives and agriculture.
 We want to concentrate, and we shall concentrate, our attention in these directions.
 The Indian banking system has achieved stability and maturity, but it has to be geared to meet the new challenges.
-And it is in this context that I want to refer to the Congress Working Committee resolution to which many references have been made in the course Of the debate.
-I io not think I need to read out the resolution. .
+And it is in this context that I want to refer to the Congress Working Committee resolution to which many references have been made in the course of the debate.
+I do not think I need to read out the resolution.